convertigo/c8oprj-lib-user-manager/project.md

 # ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/core/images/project_color_16x16.png?raw=true "Project") lib_UserManager

+# User management and Authentication for your projects

 The lib_UserManager enables your projects to include user management and authentication in your apps.
 This library will handle :

 - user login with user/password using a salted password security